AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 To rename experiences using Targeting Mode:

-1. Click or tap the arrow next to the experience name.
+1. Select the arrow next to the experience name.
 1. Click **Rename Experience** and type in the new name.
-1. Click or tap somewhere else on the screen to save the changes.
+1. Select somewhere else on the screen to save the changes.

 #### Editing Audiences Using Targeting Mode {#editing-audiences-using-targeting-mode}

 To edit the audiences using Targeting Mode:

-1. Click or tap the arrow next to the experience name.
+1. Select the arrow next to the experience name.
 1. Click **Edit Audience** and select a new audience.
 1. Click **OK**.